hieutle2011/hackerrank/README.md

 # hackerrank
-collections of codes from hackerrank website
+collections of codes from hackerrank.com

 Day 0: Mean, Median, and Mode
 Day 0: Weighted Mean